vercel/next.js/docs/guides/building-forms.md

 npx create-next-app
 ```

-Answer the questions to create your project, and give it a name, this example uses `next-forms`.
+Answer the questions to create your project, and give it a name, this example uses [`next-forms`](https://github.com/vercel/next.js/tree/canary/examples/next-forms).
 Next `cd` into this directory, and run `npm run dev` or `yarn dev` command to start the development server.

 Open the URL printed in the terminal to ensure that your app is running successfully.

 ## Setting up the Serverless Environment

 At the beginning of this guide, you learned that web forms have a client-server relationship.
-Next you will set up the server environment using Vercel.
+Now you will set up the server environment using Vercel.

 Vercel supports out-the-box deployments of [Serverless Functions](https://vercel.com/docs/concepts/functions/serverless-functions), which you can code in your favorite backend languages (Node.js, Go, Python and Ruby).
 These functions take an HTTP request and return a response.